ktchu/Math-Puzzle-Web/puzzles/6ry5z6dEs2cuzsFYLzheWR-puzzle.md

 2. For safety reasons, we definitely want to buy a ladder with $L \ge L_{min}$, but we don't need to know the exact value of $L_{min}$.
-It's _good enough_ to calculate an estimate that is always bigger than $L_{min}$ but _easier to calculate_ (for instance, if we don't have a calculator handy, multiplication and addition are less work than square roots and division).
+It's _good enough_ to calculate an estimate that is always bigger than $L_{min}$ … and it's nice if the estimate is _easier to calculate_ for those times when we don't have a calculator handy (multiplication and addition are less work than square roots and division).

    Show that if $x$ is positive and close to zero (i.e., the ladder is close to vertical), we can use simpler formula $(1 + x^2)$ to estimate the shortest ladder to buy.
 In other